Richardbmk/sre-nginx-ssl-certs/README.md

 - Docker daemon it is not in Running state
 - Certbot/LetsEncrypt Rate Limit for prod environments
 - DNS Caching issues.
 DNS still pointing to and old Public IP

+## Alternative & Better solution with Ansible

+This approach work but not it is not consistent and require too much troubleshooting when it doesn't work.
+Therefore I decided to implement the same solution but adding [Ansible](https://docs.ansible.com/) to manage the configuration of instance instead of using [EC2 User data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
+Find the [ansible solution](https://github.com/Richardbmk/sre-nginx-ssl-certs/tree/ansible-setup) in the branch with the name ansible-setup.
+Please read the documentation to understand how to run the ansible version, there are some key differences about how to run the script to deploy the end-to-end solution.